Skip to main content

 • music

-The music in the game is described as minimal and menacing, effectively enhancing the atmosphere and tension, though some players find it lackluster and prefer to turn it off.
-While the sound effects are praised for their quality and immersion, the overall musical score is considered serviceable but not particularly memorable.
+The music in the game is described as minimal and menacing, effectively enhancing the atmosphere and tension, though it lacks variety and some scores are considered lackluster.
+While the sound effects receive praise for their quality and immersion, the overall musical experience is seen as serviceable but not particularly memorable.
+Some players opt to turn off the music entirely, indicating it may not be a significant draw for everyone.

 • “The sound design is excellent: the weapons sound satisfying, the steps of your soldiers make metallic thuds, the sounds of aliens prowling around echo through the corridors, etc. The music is minimal and menacing, fits perfectly.”